Lighting and Rendering / Blender

 Here you can also assign color and width of the rendered lines.
 In Verge3D lines are rendered with the Emission shader.

-For usage example, check out the Lines demo (also available in the Asset Store).
+For usage example, check out the Lines demo (source files available in the Asset Store).

 Clipping Planes